-- 5. The supervisory authority has not identified serious concerns arising from the system of governance of the undertaking in the last three financial years. - 6.
-There are no concerns with the last three Regular Supervisory Reports, which shall include high-quality and complete information pursuant to Article 35 (1) to (3) of Solvency II Directive and in compliance with the principles in Article 35(4).
+- 5. The supervisory authority has not identified unresolved material concerns arising from the system of governance of the undertaking. - 6.
+The supervisory authority has not identified unresolved material concerns with the last Regular Supervisory Report, which shall include high-quality and complete information pursuant to Article 35 (1) to (3) of Solvency II Directive and in compliance with the principles in Article 35(4), and is satisfied with the information in the Solvency and Financial Condition Report, and the annual and quarterly Quantitative Reporting Templates.